aatishrana/Thinny/_posts/2017-11-22-design-patterns-factory.md

 #### Conclusion

-The factory method pattern defines an interface(*GameplayFactory*) for creating an object but lets subclasses(*RandomGameplayFactory, StoryGameplayFactory*) decide which class(*SunnyWeatherGameplay, RainyWeatherGameplay*) to instantiate.
+The factory method pattern defines an interface(*GameplayFactory*) for creating an object(*Gameplay*) but lets subclasses(*RandomGameplayFactory, StoryGameplayFactory*) decide which class(*SunnyWeatherGameplay, RainyWeatherGameplay*) to instantiate.
 Factory method let the class defer instantiation to subclasses.

 <br>